Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (5) Ian O’s texturing tool and (6) the texturing detail on end grain (7) Quentin’s dodecahedron for making a 12-sided porthole

 Texturing on a macrocarpa bowl.
-Shown by Brian who spoke about texturing at our June meeting.
+Shown by Brian who spoke about texturing.

 (Above and below) The display at the Kapiti Art Society showing pieces by Phil, Tim, and Clive.